A brief history of PLA

 -

-Additionally, PLA is available in many colors and finishes, such as matte, glossy, and silk.
-It can also be purchased in hybrid form – containing a mix of PLA and materials such as wood, or with additives that increase properties such as strength or flexibility.
+PLA is available in many colors and surface finishes, including matte, glossy and silk.
+It is also supplied in hybrid grades that combine PLA with materials such as wood, or with additives that increase strength or flexibility.

 How does pricing for PLA 3D printing filament work?